Battle of Queenston Heights: Midday

 By mid-morning, the Americans were only opposed by the 12-pounder at Vrooman's Point which was at its maximum range.
 The Americans moved several hundred fresh reinforcements and a 6-pounder field gun across the river to the Queenston landing, then up to the heights.
 They unspiked the 18-pounder in the redan but its field of fire on the west side of the river was limited.
 Meanwhile, American soldiers entered the village and began looting.

 Lieutenant Colonel Winfield Scott was instructed to take command of the American forces that had captured Queenston Heights earlier in the day.
 Scott was taken prisoner when the Americans surrendered.

 Lieutenant Colonel Chrystie finally succeeded in crossing to Queenston and briefly took command of the American troops on the heights.
-When Brigadier-General William Wadsworth arrived, Christie returned to Lewiston to brief General Van Rensselaer.
+When Brigadier General William Wadsworth arrived, Christie returned to Lewiston to brief Van Rensselaer.
 Unaware that Wadsworth had crossed the river, Van Rensselaer had asked Lieutenant Colonel Winfield Scott of the 2nd Artillery to take command at Queenston Heights.
 When Scott arrived, Wadsworth, who was nominally present as a volunteer, waived his right to command and took charge of the militia.
 Scott's command consisted of a collection of unorganised detachments, some without their officers.
 Likewise, some officers had crossed the river but their men had refused to follow them.
 It has been calculated that roughly 1,350 American soldiers crossed the river on 13 October.

 Sheaffe arrived at Durham's Farm in the mid-morning followed closely by the first of the British reinforcements from Fort George.
 A detachment of the Royal Artillery under Captain William Holcroft, with two 6-pounder guns and a 5.5 inch howitzer, advanced on the village, supported by a company of the 41st under Captain William Derenzy.
 Captain Alexander Hamilton of the Niagara Light Dragoons guided them to firing positions near his home overlooking the river.
 When the artillery opened fire it once again became hazardous for the American boats to cross the river.
 Two American boats were sunk, and the two six-pounders near Lewiston were repeatedly silenced by shrapnel fire.
 Meanwhile, Derenzy slowly began pushing the Americans out of the village.